NEON NIGHTS (2011) for Orchestra

 I have always been enamored by the hot, vivid glow of neon lights, particularly those found in Las Vegas and in the South Beach neighborhood of Miami, Florida.
 The dazzlingly bright element neon, often housed in a variety of colorful, quirky-shaped tubes, proved to be an irresistible subject for a musical composition.

-Although Neon Nights does not adhere to a specific storyline or narrative, I did at times have specific images and moods in mind.
+Although Neon Nights does not adhere to a specific storyline or narrative, I often had specific images and moods in mind.
 For example, at the onset of the slower middle section, the atmosphere instantly becomes floaty and diaphanous, with sliding gestures and amorphous sounds; here, one might easily imagine being encapsulated within a tube filled with hot neon gas.
 Similarly, in the last bar of the piece, a loud spark-like clap helps initiate a “smoking” fizzle, depicting a neon tube so bright and full of energy that it bursts open, spilling out its colorful contents and vanishing into the dark.

 —Jules Pegram (2011)